Links

 Type of funding: Grants, Core grants, and Programmatic.

 Funding opportunities: The foundation provides different types and sizes of funding and support, depending on what is needed.
 They proactively look for funding opportunities that are in line with their mission and do not accept unsolicited proposals.
-Limelight Foundation funds and supports journalism and civil society organizations that are committed to: ● the production of independent quality information; ● the development of supporting technologies; ● an enabling environment for pluriform and independent information in the public interest.
+Limelight Foundation funds and supports journalism and civil society organisations that are committed to: ● the production of independent quality information; ● the development of supporting technologies; ● an enabling environment for pluriform and independent information in the public interest.

 Established in 2018 by the Omidyar Network, Luminate is a global philanthropic organisation with the goal of empowering people and institutions to work together to build just and fair societies.